carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 immediate need of being able to use v11 things like `Slug` but each path ultimately results in additional tech debt to be paid off later.

-## Use assets from IBM's Akamai CDN (hosted by IBM corporate webmaster team) in a v10 application
+## Method 2: Use assets from IBM's Akamai CDN (hosted by IBM corporate webmaster team) in a v10 application (applications using any front-end framework)

 Components published on a CDN can be created/consumed in a number of forms.
 This part of the guide is based on the section